 About the Program

-The threat of war comes at a time of continuing internal stresses across Europe.
+The threat of a broader war comes at a time of internal stresses across Europe.
 Populism continues to challenge the established political order in many countries.
 Brussels struggles with democratic backsliding in Poland and Hungary.
 Uneven economic growth across the continent strains the unity of the EU, and Britain seeks to chart a new economic course now that it has left the world’s largest single market area.

 The Europe program seeks to provide incisive analysis of political, economic, and social developments across the continent with an eye toward explaining their implications for transatlantic relations and world affairs.
 The program does so through publications, meetings, congressional testimony, and briefings for policymakers and opinion leaders.